Grafik zur Veranschaulichung des Themas Materialfluss, im Hintergrund ist eine Rollenbahn zu sehen

 To make implementation easier, Rocholz has developed a range of assistance systems to support your employees.
 By integrating these assistance systems into the work process, companies can optimise their material flow.
 You too can benefit from these advantages:

-• Quality control and reduction of errors: Systems such as InspecTable can recognise errors in packaging and picking processes at an early stage.
-This prevents errors and improves product quality.
-The material flow is optimised by reducing returns and reworking.
+Systems like InspecTable can detect errors in packaging and order-picking processes at an early stage.
+This helps prevent errors and improves product quality.
+Material flow is optimized by reducing the number of returns and rework.

-• Effective work instructions: Systems such as SimpleAssist and AssisTable provide clear, visual work instructions that increase employee efficiency.
-Employees can work faster and more effectively thanks to precise instructions, which can further optimise and therefore speed up the material flow.
-Training new employees is also much quicker and easier.
+Systems such as SimpleAssist and AssisTable provide clear, visual work instructions that boost employee efficiency.
+Thanks to precise instructions, employees can work faster and more effectively.
+This optimizes material flow and shortens turnaround times.
+It also makes training new employees significantly faster and easier.

-• Recording of data and processes: AssisTable enables work processes and quantities to be recorded and analysed.
-This information can be used for more effective planning and control of the internal material flow, particularly in relation to the calculation of capacities and the resource management of Industry 4.0.
+AssisTable enables the recording and analysis of work processes and quantities.
+This information can be used for more effective planning and control of internal material flow, particularly with regard to capacity calculation and resource management in Industry 4.0.

-• Documentation and traceability: The packaging process can be recorded with DocumenTable, which enables complete traceability.
+The packaging process can be recorded using DocumenTable , which enables end-to-end traceability.
 This is particularly important for quality control and audit purposes.
-The data obtained is also a suitable solution for optimising the material flow more easily.
+In addition, the data collected provides a solid foundation for more easily optimizing the material flow.

-• Adaptability to different processes: The flexibility of the systems, particularly InspecTable with its machine learning capability, allows them to be customised to different products and processes.
-As a result, they can be used in different areas of the material flow to increase efficiency.
+The flexibility of these systems—particularly InspecTable, with its machine learning capabilities—allows them to be adapted to different products and processes.
+As a result, they can be deployed in various areas of the material flow to increase efficiency.

-• Reduction in training time: Assistance systems from Rocholz are user-friendly and easy to understand, which shortens the familiarisation time for new employees.
+Rocholz’s assistance systems are user-friendly and easy to understand, which shortens the training period for new employees.
 This enables an efficient material flow and leads to faster integration into the work process.
-This is a massive advantage if you want to optimise your material flow, especially in times of a major shortage of skilled workers.
+Especially in times of a severe shortage of skilled workers, this is a major advantage if you want to optimize your material flow.

 Get advice now